 It is April and it must be time to put out some fires.
 I am at annual Trinity College Fire Fighting Robot Contest in Hartford, CN.
 I am one of many technical speakers at this year's symposium.
 The last time I was up here was almost a decade ago.
-At that time, it was my daughter Laura, then a sophmore in high school, that was talking about her video object recognition system.
+At that time, it was my daughter Laura, then a sophomore in high school, that was talking about her video object recognition system.
 She is now in Pittsburgh designing things like arms for robots.

-In some ways, this year's competition is similar to what occured many years ago.
+In some ways, this year's competition is similar to what occurred many years ago.
 That is because there are new students trying to tackle similar challenges.
 The robots are a little more sophisticated but many of the same problems remain.
 For example, the competition area is not amenable to infrared sensors.

 In any case, there are lots of robots here and even more areas of competition.
 The basic fire fighting robot contest has not changed a lot.
 The idea is to navigate a scale model, essentially a small maze, and locate the fire, a candle.
-The robot extinquishes the candle.
+The robot extinguishes the candle.